Nearly 100 dead, millions in dark across Southeast as region struggles in wake of Helene

 Rescue crews worked tirelessly to save stranded individuals, including a woman who was rescued by FOX Weather Meteorologist Bob Van Dillen.
 Hearing her cries for help while reporting nearby, Van Dillen immediately jumped into action to save her from the rising floodwaters.

-Helene, which is now post-tropical, will continue to bring flooding rains over the weekend as a breakdown in the weather pattern will allow the system to meander across the East, the FOX Forecast Center said.
+Helene, which is now post-tropical, will continue to bring the threat of flooding rains as the system meanders across the East, the FOX Forecast Center said.

 Around 2-4 inches of additional rain is likely from Western Tennessee into Ohio.
 Additional rain is expected in the Northern Appalachian Mountains.
 Helene's lingering effects should finally exit the Northeast late Tuesday into Wednesday.